Friend or foe? Assad quietly aids Syrian Kurds against Turkey

 Underlining that, pro-Syrian government forces attacked the SDF in the eastern province of Deir al-Zor, drawing coalition air strikes overnight that killed more than 100 of the attackers, the coalition said.

-“The regime has allowed the YPG to bring people into Afrin, while attacking it east of Euphrates (River).
-I think that is indicative of the state of relations right,” said Noah Bonsey, International Crisis Group’s Senior Analyst on Syria.
+“The regime has allowed the YPG to bring people into Afrin, while attacking it east of the Euphrates (River).
+I think that is indicative of the state of relations right now,” said Noah Bonsey, International Crisis Group’s Senior Analyst on Syria.

 He added: “There is still a significant gap between the YPG and regime positions on the future of northeastern Syria.”